Uvindu96/wso2-apim-restful-api-cli/README.md

 # wso2-apim-restful-api-cli
 CLI to call RESTful API for WSO2 API Manager.

+Make sure following packages are installed.
+Otherwise run these commands using pip.

+>`pip install json`
+>`pip install base64`
+>`pip install requests`

 Run `python3 cli.py` in Terminal to start the CLI.
 Access tokens are auto-generated when CLI starts, hence you don't have to worry about that.
 If you want to generate new access tokens just type `refresh` and press enter.
+To close the CLI type `exit` and press enter.

 ## Publisher
 #### API (Collection)